Factual/drake-interface/README.md

 Defines Drake interfaces.

-Contains a small collecton of Drake interfaces which can be implemented for the purpose of extending Drake, such as with plugins.
+Contains a small collecton of Drake interfaces (techncially, Clojure protocols).
+These can be implemented for the purpose of extending Drake, such as with plugins.

 ## Protocol